5 Key Insights: The Special Challenge of Digital Marketing for Small Law Firms

 Insight #2: Know Where Your Clients Come From

-In fact, those potential clients might have read something you wrote if you had content on your website (or other FAQ-type site) about the relevant legal issue.
+In fact, those potential clients might have read something you wrote if you had content on your website (or other FAQ-type sites) about the relevant legal issue.
 And that leads to the larger point, you need to be the authority in a specific area of practice and have current content online showing your expertise.

 You need to pay very close attention to your online presence.
 The law firms that are most successful are those ranking high on keyword searches that are most common for your potential clients.